designstem/projects/colorblindness/index-02-the-eye.md

 <br>

-2. ~Work out the genotypes of each individual, using the symbols <f-math inline> X^N </f-math> for an X chromosome with an allele for normal color vision, <f-math inline> X^n </f-math> for an X chromosome with an allele for red-green CVD, and Y for the Y chromosome, which carries no allele for color vision (see diagram on the right).~
+2. ~Work out the genotypes of each individual, using the symbols <f-math inline> X^N </f-math> for an X chromosome with an allele for normal color vision, <f-math inline> X^n </f-math> for an X chromosome with an allele for red-green CVD, and Y for the Y chromosome, which carries no allele for color vision; see diagram on the right.~ <f-arrow-icon />

 3. ~Red-green CVD is much more common in males, who always inherit the allele from their mother.
 State what the genotypes of the parents of a red-green color blind female would have to be.~